-44 For example, the Current Population survey provides data on the demographics of employees by industry and firm size, but only at the national level.
+&lt;sup>55 For example, the Current Population survey provides data on the demographics of employees by industry and firm size, but only at the national level.
 The U.S. Census Bureau's American Community Survey and Longitudinal-Employer Household Dynamics program provide local-level information on worker characteristics (e.g., age, race, ethnicity, educational attainment), but not by firm size or number of outlets.
-45 There are no Walmart stores located in San Francisco, and the City has separate land use controls governing

-45 There are no Walmart stores located in San Francisco, and the City has separate land use controls governing large-scale retail.
+There are no Walmart stores located in San Francisco, and the City has separate land use controls governing large-scale retail.
 (Retail uses over 90,000 square feet in the C-3 zoning districts and over 50,000 square feet in all other zoning districts require CU authorization; retail over 120,000 square feet is generally prohibited.
 See San Francisco Planning Code, Section 121.6.)